dummyForSubmission/supportedMaterials/README.md

 #Supported Materials.

 We provide with original and rewrited apps, taint-flow analysis results and case studies screenshot for reproduction.

-The dummy repository for anonymous submission.
+The dummy repository is only used for anonymous submission.

 ##BenchApps
 Contains original and rewrited apps from benchmark test.